-Cross the road and cut across the green on the left to continue along Tanhouse Lane.
-Opposite the Haycutter Inn take a footpath heading north across fields to Oxted Mill.
+Cross the road and cut across the green on the left to continue along Tanhouse Road.
+Opposite The Haycutter take a footpath heading north across fields to Oxted Mill.
 Turn right briefly onto Spring Lane, then take a footpath on the left across fields to Woodhurst Lane.
 Turn left along the road, then in 100m turn half-left onto an enclosed footpath.
 Go across the A25 and down East Hill Road.
 Turn right at a roundabout into Station Road West.

 Cross the road and turn half-left to go across a small triangular green.
-In the far corner bear right to continue alongside Tanhouse Lane for 150m.
-Cross the road opposite the (closed) Haycutter Inn and go over a stile onto a grassy path heading N across three fields.
+In the far corner bear right to continue alongside Tanhouse Road for 150m to The Haycutter.
+Cross the road opposite the pub and go over a stile onto a grassy path heading N across three fields.
 In the last field, the way ahead is over a stile to the left of a large house, along a path between hedges.
 Follow this out to Spring Lane and turn right.